 Portuguese Parliament functions as a “shopping mall of corruption”

-In Portugal, deputies serve those who “financed” them, not the people who elected them.
+In Portugal, legislators serve those who “finance” them, not the people who elected them.

 Many deputies are also managers of companies with which the state negotiates contracts with Portuguese money. (!!!)